Namrah-99/DSA-in-JS/data-structures/details/strings/general.md

 - Loop iterates through each character in the string.
 - If the current character matches char, its index is returned.
 - If the loop completes without finding a match, -1 is returned.

+### Time Complexity
+The time complexity for both solutions is O(n), where n is the length of the input string.
+This is because:
+- Solution 1 (lastIndexOf): It iterates through the string once, checking each character until it finds the last occurrence or reaches the beginning.
+Since it only iterates once, the time complexity is linear, O(n).
+- Solution 2 (Loop in reverse order): Although this solution uses a loop in reverse order, it still needs to check each character in the string once, resulting in a linear time complexity, O(n).

 </p>
 </details>